hotwired/hotwire-native-site/_source/ios/02_path_configuration.md

 1. Sets *all* URL path patterns with pull-to-refresh enabled.
 1. Overrides URL path patterns *ending* in `/new` to be presented as a modal with pull-to-refresh disabled.
 It is helpful to disable pull-to-refresh in modals so it doesn't interfere with the dismiss gesture.

-The [path configuration reference](/reference/path-configuration) provides more information including all the behavior Hotwire Native provides out of the box.

 ## Sources

 Path configuration has an array of `sources`.
 You can configure the source to be a locally bundled file, a remote file available from your server, or both.
 We recommend always including a bundled version even when loading remotely, so it will be available in case your app is offline.